What is JNF UK’s Project Criteria?

 The criteria for JNF UK’s assessment of projects is summarised as follows:

-- Projects can only be for charitable purposes as set out in paragraph 3 of the Charity’s articles.
+- Projects can only be for charitable purposes as set out in the Charity’s articles.

 - The project must be charitable under UK law and must comply with all relevant legal and regulatory constraints both in the UK and Israel.